-My grandmother is awake.
+It's my grandmother.
+She is awake.
 She shuffles to the stairhead.
-Huffing, creaking, she mounts the stairs, one step at a time, both feet joined before the next, painful step.
-She enters my sanctum, grey hair streaming down, swollen feet stuck into silver slippers.
+Huffing, creaking, she mounts the stairs, taking one step before the next, painful step.
+She enters my sanctum, grey hair streaming down her head, swollen feet stuck into silver slippers.

-I grasp her arm, manoeuvre her down the stairs, tuck her in, boil the kettle, fill her hot-water bottle and without more, I am back.
+I grasp her arm, manoeuvre her back down the stairs, tuck her in, boil the kettle, fill her hot-water bottle.
+Then, I am back.

 "...the twin steeples of Martinville rose toward..."

 FUCK!
-The dog bursts into another barking fit--a fit 'neurasthenique' Proust would call it.
+The dog bursts into another barking fit — a fit 'neurasthenique' as Proust might call it.